ray-project/ray/doc/source/ray-air/key-concepts.rst

-Trainer objects will produce a :ref:`Results <air-results-ref>` object after calling ``.fit()``.
+Trainer objects will produce a :ref:`Result <air-results-ref>` object after calling ``.fit()``.
 These objects will contain training metrics as long as checkpoints to retrieve the best model.

 .. literalinclude:: doc_code/air_key_concepts.py
     :language: python